Introduction: Paper Mache With Glue

 One of the most common, and easiest, ways to create paper mache is to use glue and water as the paste.
 A few different types of glue will work, but most people use wood glue or white Glue-All.
 Using glue is very similar to using flour, but it creates a stronger structure that is less likely to rot.
 Glue also dries clear, which opens up some interesting possibilities for translucent projects like lamps.

-In this lesson we'll get started with paper mache by using this simple glue paste method and learning some easy techniques for creating shapes by casting over objects.
-Then we'll use this casting technique with a different kind of paper to create a translucent glue mache lamp shade or vessel you can use as a decoration in your home.
+In this lesson we'll get started with paper mache by using this simple glue paste method and learning some easy techniques for creating shapes by casting over different kinds of objects.

 For this lesson we'll be using: